 When sides are sewn together your bag will look like this.
 As you see you do not have to worry about perfectly straight stitching.
 Try your best and you will be fine.

-5. Grab center of fabric to center the stitched seams
+5. Grab the center of the fabric to line up the stitched seams

 Separate the sheets and gently pull the fabric to position the stitched seams in the center of the fabric.
 Place the fabric back on the table and make sure that the stitched seams are in the middle of the fabric and that the stitched seams overlap.